Cylinder head temperature gauge (including tachometer)

 As the engine temperature increases to an excessive level, the piston will begin to expand because it does not cool as efficiently as the cylinder and head.
 As the temperature increases even more, the piston will expand enough that its diameter will begin to exceed the inside diameter of the cylinder.
 At this point, irreversible damage occurs to both the piston and the cylinder.
 If the temperature increases very quickly, the crown of the piston can melt at the center and form a hole.
 As things heat up even more, the piston will seize and the engine will stop.

 This is a piston from an overheated Top 80 engine.
 It had seized in the cylinder while running.
 Note that the lubricating oil on the surface of the piston has burned.
 Burnt oil cannot lubricate engine parts.
 If the pilot had had a CHT, an expensive repair could have been avoided.
 In this case, the overheating was caused by fuel starvation from a clogged fuel inlet filter and a worn out fuel pump.
 The oil used in this engine was probably some inexpensive brand because the oil burned so easily and why pilots should always use a premium 100% synthetic racing oil.
-Synthetic oils burn at higher temperatures than all others but they also pollute more.
-Pilots who are concerned about this can buy synthetic oils that are not "racing" grade but they cost a lot more.
+Synthetic oils can survive at higher temperatures than all others but they also pollute more.
+Pilots who are concerned about this can buy synthetic oils that are not "racing" grade and they cost a lot more.

 burnt Top 80 piston